 The Mating Chase

 Once she is ready, the female squirrel will run off and engage the males in a mating chase within her territory.
 Typically, the dominant male will find the female first and can mate with her, but not always.
-The female is in estrus for only a matter of hours, and the act of copulation may take anywhere from one to 25 minutes.
+The female is in estrus for only a matter of hours, and the act of copulation takes from 1 to 25 minutes.

 Younger males may use a strategy in which they sit out the chase and wait within the female's territory, thus avoiding the risk of injury associated with chasing a female while there is a dominant male nearby.
-According to Koford's study, the dominance hierarchy of the males may vary geographically within the female's territory, so that the male that is dominant in one part of the territory may not be the same male that is dominant in other parts of the territory.
+The dominance hierarchy of the males may vary geographically within the female's territory, so that the dominant male in one part of the territory may not be the same male that is dominant in other parts of the territory.

-Sperm competition can take many forms in animal societies where the female mates with multiple males, and may include the development of more, smaller sperm cells, the forceful removal of copulatory plugs by subsequent males, mate guarding and other strategies to ensure insemination.
-Kaprowski documented that female tree squirrels sometimes manually remove the plug and either discard or consume it, thus enabling insemination by subsequent suitors.
+Sperm competition can take many forms in animal societies where the female mates with multiple males, and may include the development of smaller sperm cells in greater numbers, the forceful removal of copulatory plugs - the coagulated sperm deposits left in females’ vaginas by their mates - by subsequent males, mate guarding and other strategies to ensure insemination.
+Female tree squirrels sometimes manually remove the plug and either discard or consume it, thus enabling insemination by subsequent suitors.

 Tactics like mate guarding and copulatory plugs suggest that the last male to mate with the female may have the reproductive advantage; however, female removal of copulatory plugs suggests that perhaps female squirrels have a different reproductive strategy that may include mixed paternity litters.